<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 10. Don't Worry Too Much About Design

 Design is crucial for your website.
-You don’t have to come up with some appealing design for an email message.
-There are a few exceptions perhaps but generally reserve that glitz for your landing page.
+However, you don’t have to come up with an appealing design for an email message.
+There are a few exceptions, perhaps, but generally, reserve that glitz for your landing page.

 11. Conduct A/B Tests

 A/B testing should be an integral part of your campaigns.
 Try different subject lines, for example, and see which ones are more clickable and get more responses.
-A good email marketing service should provide such a tool for you.
+A good email marketing service should provide such a tool.

 12. Segmentation is a Must